Sticks and Stones (Cher Lloyd album): Commercial performance

-The album debuted at number seven in Ireland.
-In the United Kingdom, the album entered the UK Albums Chart at number four behind new releases of Susan Boyle, Florence and the Machine and Michael Bublé.
-The album sold 55,668 copies in its opening week.
-As of September 2013, the album is certified gold by the BPI for shipments of 100,000 copies.
-In the United States, Sticks and Stones debuted at number nine with 31,000 copies sold on the chart dated 20 October 2012.
+In the United Kingdom, Stick + Stones entered the UK Albums Chart at number four behind new releases of Susan Boyle, Florence and the Machine and Michael Bublé, selling 55,668 copies in its opening week.
+As of September 2013, it was certified Gold by BPI for shipments of 100,000 copies.
+Sticks and Stones debuted at number nine with 31,000 copies sold in the United States, on the chart dated 20 October 2012.
+It also debuted at number seven in Ireland.